stefanoaz/BeaconTXv1a/README.md

 This module is a drop-in replacement for the synthesizer board used by Ken Daniel for his airborne beacon described here:  https://github.com/kenndaniel/K9YO_WSPR Benefits are that it saves about 2 grams of weight vs the Adafruit synth, and is more temperature stable.

+Vcc should be between 2.7-3.3V from a regulated source.